What a Hard Drive Head Swap Involves

 - Manufacturing Date and Site

 - Drives manufactured at different factories or in different date ranges may use different internal components despite sharing a model number.
-The DCM (Device Configuration Marker) on Seagate drives and the board part number on Western Digital drives encode this information.
+The site and date codes on Seagate drives, and the DCM (Drive Configuration Matrix) on Western Digital drives encode this information.

 The Swap Procedure Step by Step